msan126/Softwares-documentation/docs/source/Running code/virtualenv.rst

 .. code-block:: python
     mkvirtualenv scaffold-venv36

-* Then, activate the virtual environment and make sure it is still activate for the entire time, you need it.
+* Then, activate the virtual environment and make sure it is still activated for the entire time, you need it.
 Execute in the command prompt the next step:

 .. code-block:: python
     workon scaffold-venv36